gabo1208/eventing-rabbitmq/amqp091-spec-draft.md

 ## Abstract

-The HTTP AMQP 0-9-1 Binding for CloudEvents defines how events are mapped to AMQP 0-9-1 messaging protocol.
+The AMQP 0-9-1 Binding for CloudEvents defines how events are mapped to AMQP 0-9-1 messaging protocol.

 ## Status of this document